neos/doctools/TheDefinitiveGuide/PartIII/PackageManagement.rst

 	* *Classes*
 		This directory contains the actual source code for the package.
-Package authors are free to add (only!) class or interface files directly to this directory or add subdirectories to organize the content if necessary.
+Package authors are free to add (only!) class or interface files directly to this directory or add subdirectories to organize the content as necessary.
 All classes or interfaces below this directory are handled by the autoloading mechanism and will be registered at the object manager automatically (and will thus be considered "registered objects").

-		One special file in here is the ``Package.php`` which contains the class with the package's bootstrap code.
+		One special file in here is the *Package.php* which contains the class with the package's bootstrap code.
 	* *Configuration*
 		All kinds of configuration which are delivered with the package reside in this directory.
 The configuration files are immutable and must not be changed by the user or administrator.
-The most prominent configuration files are the ``Objects.yaml`` file which may be used to configure the package's objects and the ``Settings.yaml`` file which contains general user-level settings.
+The most prominent configuration files are the *Objects.yaml* file which may be used to configure the package's objects and the *Settings.yaml* file which contains general user-level settings.
 	* *Documentation*
 		Holds the package documentation.
-The English manual must be located in a subdirectory called ``Manual/en/``.
-The format for manuals is `DocBook`_.
 Please refer to the Documentor's Guide for more details about the directories and files within this directory.
 	* *Meta*
 		A folder which provides some meta information about the package.